 Are you a contented Christian?
-Or do you have a quiet unease that God is displeased with you and unhappy with your performance?
+Or do you have a nagging sense that God is displeased with you and unhappy with your performance?
 Are you resting in his righteousness?
 Or are you striving to make yourself acceptable to God?

 Many churchgoers are zealous for God with a zeal based on ignorance and unbelief.
 They are working like slaves but in God’s eyes their deeds are incomplete.
 Like the church in Sardis they have soiled their clothes through works of filthy self-righteousness.

 Like the Sardisians, they need to remember what they heard (the gospel), heed it, and start making different choices.
 They need to stop banking on their own futile attempts at right living and submit to God’s righteousness.

 I don’t think anyone gets out of bed planning to be self-righteous, but self-righteous is what you are if you are trying to impress the Lord with your offerings and sacrifices.